“We are part of this Universe, we are in this Universe, but perhaps more important than both of those facts is that the Universe is in us.”

 And finally there’s the neocortex, or “new / primate brain,” which is related to the kind of reflective or rational behaviors characteristic of humans.

-Although it’s an oversimplified characterization of how the brain actually works, the triune brain model is an introductory example of how cognitive processes are organized.
+Although it’s an oversimplified characterization of how the brain actually works, the model provides a useful introduction to patterns in the organization of the brain.

 LEVELS OF EMOTION